When you were a kid, you might’ve said, "sticks and stones may break my bones but words will never hurt me!”

-Seeking mental health care is a brave choice, first and always.
+Seeking mental health care is a brave choice, and stigma around therapy can impact people's first step in seeking help.
 When supporting a friend or family member’s decision to start or return to therapy, the language you use can significantly impact their understanding of how their therapy process will go.
 One way to show compassion, sensitivity and support is to be mindful of the words you use.

 People-first language emphasizes a person first, not their mental health condition.
 Using people-first language is the best practice in communicating with respect and dignity for others.
 You can learn more about using people-first language on the CDC’s website.